-- One Piece: The Movie: First movie that takes place before the crew meet Sanji.
-Involves the Straw Hat getting involved in a treasure hunt.
+- One Piece: The Movie: First movie, only half an hour long.
+Takes place before the crew meet Sanji.
+The Straw Hats get involved in a treasure hunt.

-- Clockwork Island Adventure: Still set in East Blue, the Straw Hat's ship is stolen and while in pursuit Nami is kidnapped which leads the crew to a island under oppression from her kidnappers, leading the crew to mount a rescue attempt.
+- Clockwork Island Adventure: Another half-hour movie.
+Set in East Blue.
+The Straw Hat's ship is stolen.
+While in pursuit, Nami is kidnapped, which leads the crew to a island under oppression from her kidnappers, leading the crew to mount a rescue attempt.

-- Chopper's Kingdom on the Island of Strange Animals: Rides on the large popularity of Chopper, and contains many a Green Aesop.
+- Chopper's Kingdom on the Island of Strange Animals: Yet another short film.
+Rides on the large popularity of Chopper, and contains many a Green Aesop.

 - Dead End Adventure: First full length movie in the series.
 The Straw Hats participate in a race.

-- The Cursed Holy Sword: Focus heavily on Zoro.
+- The Cursed Holy Sword: Focuses heavily on Zoro.
 The Straw Hats get involved in a mystical quarrel involving a cursed ancient artifact.

 - Baron Omatsuri And The Secret Island: Differs widely in art style from the other movies, is much darker, and is the only one where Luffy outright kills the antagonist.

-- The Giant Mechanical Soldier Of Karakuri Castle: The crew wind up in yet another treasure hunt on an island governed by an eccentric clockwork inventor.
-Noticeable for having a different voice for Chopper at the time and gratuitous amounts of Gainaxing.
+- The Giant Mechanical Soldier of Karakuri Castle: The crew wind up in yet another treasure hunt, this time on an island governed by an eccentric clockwork inventor.
+Notable for having a different voice for Chopper at the time (due to Ikue Otani being on maternity leave) and gratuitous amounts of Gainaxing.

-- Episode of Chopper Plus: Bloom in the Winter, Miracle Sakura: Like the last movie, it's a retelling of a story arc; this time, Drum Island.
-Only it's set in an alternate universe where all subsequent arcs from Alabasta to Post-Enies Lobby have already occured.
+- Episode of Chopper Plus: Bloom in the Winter, Miracle Sakura: Like the last movie, it's a retelling of a story arc – this time, Drum Island.
+Only it's set in an alternate universe where all subsequent arcs from Alabasta to Post-Enies Lobby have already occurred.
 In other words, Robin and Franky are on the crew instead of Vivi, and they're sailing on the Sunny instead of the Merry.

 - One Piece Film: Strong World: The tenth movie, written by Oda himself.
 It takes place between the Thriller Bark saga and the Sabaody Archipelago arc.
-This is the second movie that has been dubbed by FUNimation and is currently the only movie considered canon.
+This is the second movie to be dubbed by Funimation, and is currently the only movie considered canon.

 - One Piece 3D: Straw Hat Chase: The first 3D movie, albeit only half an hour long.
 Tries out some interesting 3D action choreography that would be hard to do in the regular Anime series.

 - One Piece Film: Z: Takes place between the Fishman Island arc and Punk Hazard arc, and is the first One Piece movie to be set after the Time Skip.
-Like the tenth, it was written by Oda himself.
-It was initially planned to be canon, but after too many inconsistencies with the Manga was noted, Oda decided to make it non-canon instead.
+Unlike the tenth, Oda took the position of producer, not writer.
+It was initially planned to be canon, but after too many inconsistencies with the Manga were noted, Oda decided to declare it non-canon instead.